 The first 45 days of sick leave are paid as follows:

 - First 15 days of illness- leave is paid at 100% of the regular salary

 - 15-30 days of illness- paid at 50% of the regular salary

 From the 46th day, sick leave is not paid.

 Within the first 2 days of the sickness, the employee must give notice to their employer and produce a medical certificate from a doctor.

 A woman is entitled to 45 days of fully paid maternity leave if they have completed at least 1 year of employment.

 For women who work under the DIFC employment law, maternity leave is 65 days if the woman has worked for at least 1 year.
-The first 33 days is paid at a rate of 100% of the normal pay and the remaining 32 days is paid at the rate of 50% of the regular pay.
+The first 33 days are paid at a rate of 100% of the normal pay and the remaining 32 days is paid at the rate of 50% of the regular pay.

-Under the DIFC, Pregnant employees are entitled to paid leave for prenatal care.
+Under the DIFC, pregnant employees are entitled to paid leave for prenatal care.

 The termination of an employment agreement must be given in writing.